 The above shows his service affiliation, the dates he served, and his participation in WWII.
 This is all the information that is needed on a set of commemorative dog tags.
 You could, of course, also add information such as the veteran’s rank, or theater of operations, battles, or engagements they participated in.
 What you include is up to you.

 If you are looking for a replacement set of dog tags, then consider doing something similar.
 I’m sure this will be appreciated just as much, if not more, than the dog tags with the personal information, since dog tags without the personal info can be displayed publicly without fear of someone stealing their personal information.
 You also don’t have to worry about giving that personal information to the company making the dog tags.
-I’m not saying companies will steal from you – but you simply don’t know what will happen to the information once it leaves you hands.
+I’m not saying companies will steal from you – but you simply don’t know what will happen to the information once it leaves your hands.

 Dog Tag Styles

-The last are of consideration is the style of the dog tags.
-Styles and methods have changed through the years.
+The last is of consideration is the style of the dog tags.
+Styles and methods have changed over the years.
 Many stores are able to make dog tags in a variety of styles, including those used through the major military eras.
 In many cases, websites make it easy to order a dog tag based on the era served, including WWII, Korea War, Vietnam era, and the current style.
 Be sure to specify the style you want when you place your order.

 Dog Tags for Other Purposes